How to Optimize Your Sales Pipeline: Understanding The Pillars of The Process

 2. Lead Nurturing

 This is where you build ongoing relationships with prospective customers and make sure you are top of their mind when it comes to making a decision.
+Ongoing nurturing leads efforts help convert leads into customers by building trust and providing value throughout the process.
 Consider personalizing your communications at the lead nurturing stage, to build stronger connections.
 You can use ideal customer profiles to guide your approach (what does ICP stand for in business?).

 2. Qualification and Research